PrairieLearn/PrairieLearn/docs/manualGrading.md

 # Manual Grading

-Prairie Learn supports two manual grading features: an interactive UI and a CSV upload feature.
+Prairie Learn supports two manual grading features: an interactive UI and a CSV grade upload feature.

-A question configured for manual grading allows a student to submit an answer to a question that is marked by a manual grading user, such as an instructor or TA, at a later time.

-The student will only see the "Save" button on a question when a question is configured for manual grading.
+The manual grading feature allows an instructor or TA to submit a grade after a student has made a submission on a question.
+This question must be configured for manual grading.
+Once a question is configured for manual grading, students will only be able to make a submission with the "Save" button on the question view.
+Answers are saved, but no automatic grading occurs.

-The consequence of a student pressing the "Save" button, instead of the "Save & Grade" button, is that the `def parse()` function is called within the element python file instead of the  `def grade()`.
-For example, if an instructor includes a `pl-string-input` element in a question for manual grading, when a student presses "Save", the `pl-string-input` will ensure that (1.) an answer was submitted and that (2.) the submission was a valid string in accordance to the `def parse()` method found in the [pl-string-input.py file](https://github.com/PrairieLearn/PrairieLearn/blob/master/elements/pl-string-input/pl-string-input.py#L176-L198).
+To view the validation rules for the "Save" button, view the `def parse()` function within the element python file.
+For example, if a question uses the `pl-string-input` element in a question for manual grading, when a student presses "Save", the `pl-string-input` `def parse()` [here](https://github.com/PrairieLearn/PrairieLearn/blob/master/elements/pl-string-input/pl-string-input.py#L176-L198).
+Therefore, the "Save" button ensures that (1.) an answer is submitted and that (2.) the submission is a valid string.
+All "Save" button logic validation logic differs on the basis of the element python file.

 It is recommended to also mark manually-graded questions as `"singleVariant": true`, even on Homework assessments, so that students are only given a single random variant.